Convex-Dev/design/docs/cad/014_cns/README.md

 (call #16789 (known-actor-function :foo))
 ```

-Commonly, actor code might `import` a library from CNS at compile time into the local environment, then use it in subsequent code without further CNS lookups:
+Commonly, actor code might `import` a library from CNS at compile/deploy time into the local environment, then use it in subsequent code without further CNS lookups:

 ```clojure
 (import convex.asset :as asset)